MelGalera/COVID-data-exploration-by-SQL/index.md

 		MAX(total_cases) AS total_infection_count
 	FROM infectionRates
 	WHERE continent <> ''
-	GROUP BY continent, location, population
+	GROUP BY continent, location, population)
-	ORDER BY continent)
 GROUP BY continent
 ORDER BY continent_pcnt_pop_infected DESC;
 ```